inshirah-idris/Airline-Tweet-Sentiment-Analysis/README.md

 List the languages, libraries, and tools used in the project.

 ### Contact:
-Your contact info or a link to your GitHub profile for those who might have questions or collaboration ideas.
+Your contact information or a link to your GitHub profile are for those who might have questions or collaboration ideas.